brikis98/yevgeniy-brikman-homepage/_posts/2008-05-30-why-i-probably-wont-be-buying-mac-any.md

 completely at random, when something crashes, and so on.
 Why does OS X suck so much at distributing processing time over the cores?
 Why do both cores get pegged down completely so damn often?
-The hourglass cursor is FAR less prevelant on my Windows computer at home which has similar specs (dual core CPU and 2gb of RAM).
+The hourglass cursor is FAR less prevalent on my Windows computer at home which has similar specs (dual core CPU and 2gb of RAM).
 1. Firefox runs like crap.
 It is *noticeably* slower on OS X. Pages take longer to load, it eats up a lot of CPU while rendering them, and yes, you get